Saving Doomed Planets: Mass Loss and Angular Momentum Return Boost Hot Jupiter Survival Rates: Introduction

-The numerical methods, including modeling secular evolution, planetary structure evolution, and the initial conditions, are discussed in Section~\ref{sec:methods}.
-The results of the numerical simulations are shown and compared to observations in Section~\ref{sec:results}.
-In Section~\ref{sec:analytical}, we use an analytical framework to model the effects of tidal mass loss, which yields similar results to the numerical simulations.
+The model setup for the three-body systems, treatment of mass loss, and initial conditions are discussed in Section~\ref{sec:modelsetup}.
+In Section~\ref{sec:analytical}, we use an analytical framework to model the effects of tidal mass loss and conduct population synthesis studies.
+More detailed numerical methods are employed in Section~\ref{sec:numerical}, including planetary structure and orbit response to mass loss.
 We discuss implications of our work and future directions in Section~\ref{sec:discussion}.
 We summarize our conclusions in Section~\ref{sec:conclusion}.